 Chelsea was settled following a land use pattern similar to other small rural New England towns.
 This consists of a village area compactly settled, surrounded by less dense settlements (rural in character) with large tracts in natural vegetation or forests.
 Overall, this pattern has proven itself to be of sociological, economical, and aesthetic benefit to Chelsea's citizens.
 The village of Chelsea provides an efficient place to conduct business and support social and community facilities and services.
-However, given the impact of Tropical Storm Irene on neighboring communities, and the potential for such a hazard event to occur in Chelsea, it is recognized that the village is at serious risk of flooding.
+However, given the impact of Tropical Storm Irene on neighboring communities, and the 2023 flooding in Chelsea, the potential for more such hazard events to occur in Chelsea, it is recognized that the village is at serious risk of repeated flooding as the climate warms.
 While it is the goal of Chelsea to protect and enhance this pattern whenever practical, the Planning Commission recognizes that changing this pattern to protect the citizens of Chelsea is an idea worth consideration.